 That's when Welch came through with two outs in the eighth inning.

 “No one was happy after we lost to Liberty on Monday, and we didn't start out very well today,” Welch said, as the Tigers scored an unearned run in the top of the first inning and made it stand until Reid's big hit in the seventh.
 “We had to find a way to win this game, and we did.
 This is a big win; as big of a win as we've had this season because we needed it so badly after that loss yesterday.”

 Alexis Reid managed to keep her cool and go the distance after lasting just two innings in the loss to Liberty.

 “Oh, that game was so bad,” said Reid, who struck out 10 and allowed no earned runs against the Tigers.
 “This was a big win, because we had to prove to ourselves that we're a better team than the one that played yesterday.

 “We got the big hits at the end of the game when we needed them.
 It feels good to get a win like this.”

 Lower was thrilled his team was able to rebound following its lone conference loss.
 With the win over the Tigers, the Wildcats secured at least a tie for the conference title.
 They can win the championship outright with a home victory over Raymore-Peculiar on Thursday.

-Page 2 of 2 - “We want to win conference outright,” Lower said.
+“We want to win conference outright,” Lower said.
 “We still haven't played our best game.
 We made some mistakes tonight but were able to overcome them with those late hits.”